Akhil-Eaga/FIPS-Data-Entry-System/README.md

 # FIPS-Data-Entry-System
 Repo for the FIPS system code files

+### Link to access the live version of this data entry system: https://akhil-eaga.github.io/FIPS-Data-Entry-System/

 ## Contributors:
 - Luke Strickland - Project Supervisor